JIB-2303-WorkplaceSimulation/FrontEnd/README.md

 A web-based 3D Simulator designed to help workplaces more efficiently manage their employees and resources.

 # Release Notes
+## Version 0.4.0

+### Features

+- User can select one or multiple furniture items and move them using arrow keys

+### Bug Fixes

+### Known Issues

+- The furniture items can be moved outside of the room boundaries if deliberately instructed

 ## Version 0.3.0

 ### Features